polaris-slo-cloud/polaris-slo-framework/ts/libs/core/src/lib/metrics/README.md

 ## Data Types

+### DB Assumptions
+We assume the following data model in the time series DB:
+* Every time series can have labels, e.g.,
+    * Labels in Prometheus
+    * Text columns in InfluxDB (e.g., _measurement, _field)
+    * Time series identifier labels in MQL (https://cloud.google.com/monitoring/mql/reference#tables)
+* Every sample of a time series has a single value
+    * The value in Prometheus
+    * _value field in InfluxDB
+    * The first value column in MQL
+    * If the DB supports multiple values, the value is represented by an object in a SLOC TimeSeries

+### SLOC Query API Data Types
 PromQL:
 * InstantVector
     * (PromQL: a set of time series containing a single sample for each time series, all sharing the same timestamp)